-- (1) The European Commission and contracting states of the European Economic Area will be notified of legislation that is being drafted and that has been adopted, which contains a technical regulation concerning the product or affecting the marketing of the product, including a sanitary or phytosanitary measure. - (2) There is no need to notify of draft legislation that follows the obligations arising from EU harmonised legislation and international agreements, as a result of which a common technical regulation will be adopted in the European Union. - (3) The drafter of legislation subject to notification will submit the draft legislation to the authority coordinating notification.
-The draft legislation will be submitted for notification at such stage of the proceedings where it is still possible to amend the draft legislation. - (4) The procedure for notification will be established and the authority coordinating notification will be appointed by a regulation of the Government of the Republic.
+- (1) The European Commission and contracting states of the European Economic Area are notified of legislation that is being drafted and that has been adopted, which contains a technical rule concerning the product or affecting the marketing of the product, including a sanitary or phytosanitary measure. - (2) There is no need to notify of draft legislation that follows the obligations arising from EU harmonised legislation and international agreements, as a result of which a common technical rule is adopted in the European Union. - (3) The drafter of legislation subject to notification submits the draft legislation to the authority coordinating notification.
+The draft legislation is submitted for notification at such stage of the proceedings where it is still possible to amend the draft legislation. - (4) The procedure for notification is established and the authority coordinating notification is appointed by a regulation of the Government of the Republic.